Final Fantasy X: Gameplay

 Like previous games in the series, Final Fantasy X is presented in a third-person perspective, with players directly navigating the main character, Tidus, around the world to interact with objects and people.
 Unlike previous games, however, the world and town maps have been fully integrated, with terrain outside of cities rendered to scale.
 As Tidus explores the world, he randomly encounters enemies.
 When an enemy is encountered, the environment switches to a turn-based battle area where characters and enemies await their turn to attack.

 The gameplay of Final Fantasy X differs from that of previous Final Fantasy games in its lack of a top-down perspective world map.
 Earlier games featured a miniature representation of the expansive areas between towns and other distinct locations, used for long-distance traveling.
 In the game, almost all the locations are essentially continuous and never fade out to a world map.
 Regional connections are mostly linear, forming a single path through the game's locations, though an airship becomes available late in the game, giving the player the ability to navigate Spira faster.
-Like previous games in the series, Final Fantasy X features numerous minigames, most notably the fictional underwater sport "blitzball".
+Like previous games in the series, Final Fantasy X features numerous minigames, including the underwater sport blitzball.